-15 CSR § 30-51.172(3)(D).

-86. The Broker-Dealer Rule applies to "broker-dealer[s]" and "agent[s]."15 CSR § 30-51.170(3).

-87. The Broker-Dealer Rule applies to Plaintiff's members who are broker-dealers registered with the State of Missouri.

-88. The Investment Adviser Rule applies to all "investment adviser[s]" and "investment adviser representative[s]" covered by Missouri law.
-15 CSR § 30-51.172(3).

-89. While the definition of "Investment Adviser" under Missouri law excludes "federal covered investment adviser[s]," § 409.1-102, RSMo, state law nonetheless includes "an individual employed by or associated with a[] . . . federal covered investment adviser" within the definition of "Investment adviser representative," so long as the individual has a place of business in Missouri, has more than five clients who are natural persons, and more than ten percent of the individual's clients are natural persons.
+- 15 CSR § 30-51.172(3)(D). - 87.
+The Broker-Dealer Rule applies to "broker-dealer[s]" and "agent[s]."
+15 CSR § 30-51.170(3). - 88.
+The Broker-Dealer Rule applies to Plaintiff's members who are broker-dealers registered with the State of Missouri. - 89.
+The Investment Adviser Rule applies to all "investment adviser[s]" and "investment adviser representative[s]" covered by Missouri law.
+15 CSR § 30-51.172(3). - 90.
+While the definition of "Investment Adviser" under Missouri law excludes "federal covered investment adviser[s]," § 409.1-102, RSMo, state law nonetheless includes "an individual employed by or associated with a[] . . . federal covered investment adviser" within the definition of "Investment adviser representative," so long as the individual has a place of business in Missouri, has more than five clients who are natural persons, and more than ten percent of the individual's clients are natural persons.
 17 C.F.R. § 275.203A 3(a)(1).

-90. The Investment Adviser Rule does not explicitly exclude federal covered investment advisers or supervised persons of a federal covered investment adviser, including investment adviser representatives.

-91. The Investment Adviser Rule applies to investment adviser representatives of federal covered investment advisers if the representative maintains an office in Missouri, has more than five clients who are natural persons, and has a client base more than ten percent of which consists of natural persons.

-92. The Investment Adviser Rule indirectly applies to federal covered investment advisers with investment adviser representatives who are subject to the Rule.

-93. The Rules do not define what it means to "consider" socially responsible criteria or other nonfinancial objectives.
+- 91. The Investment Adviser Rule does not explicitly exclude federal covered investment advisers or supervised persons of a federal covered investment adviser, including investment adviser representatives. - 92.
+The Investment Adviser Rule applies to investment adviser representatives of federal covered investment advisers if the representative maintains an office in Missouri, has more than five clients who are natural persons, and has a client base more than ten percent of which consists of natural persons. - 93.
+The Investment Adviser Rule indirectly applies to federal covered investment advisers with investment adviser representatives who are subject to the Rule.
+Indeed, the very statute Defendants claim empowers them to enact the Rules can make firms responsible for the acts of their supervised persons.
+See, e.g., Mo.
+Stat.
+409.4-412(h), RSMo, (creating rebuttable presumption of liability for any "person that controls" the business activities of an individual subject to "discipline" under the statute interpreted in the Rules). - 94.
+The Rules do not define what it means to "consider" socially responsible criteria or other nonfinancial objectives.

-94. The Rules do not define what "the maximization of financial return to the customer" means.

-95. The Rules apply to accounts subject to ERISA.

-96. The Rules apply to pension accounts.

-97. The Rules apply to sales of covered securities as defined under federal law.

-98. The Rules do not explain how Affected Persons are to handle currently-held investments that are potentially implicated by the Rules.

-99. The Rules apply equally to Affected Persons who are SIFMA members and to similarly situated firms and professionals that are not SIFMA members.
+- 95. The Rules do not define what "the maximization of financial return to the customer" means. - 96.
+The Rules apply to accounts subject to ERISA. - 97.
+The Rules apply to pension accounts. - 98.
+The Rules apply to sales of covered securities as defined under federal law. - 99.
+The Rules do not explain how Affected Persons are to handle currently-held investments that are potentially implicated by the Rules. - 100.
+The Rules apply equally to Affected Persons who are SIFMA members and to similarly situated firms and professionals that are not SIFMA members.